 All children (under 18 years of age) who are NSW residents are eligible for public dental services in NSW.

 Adult NSW residents must be eligible for Medicare and be listed on one of the following Australian Government concession cards:

-Additional eligibility criteria might apply to see a dental specialist or to receive dental care in a hospital.
+Additional eligibility criteria may apply for dental specialist services or dental services provided in a hospital.

 All patients should be prepared to show their Medicare card and/or concession card when they visit a public dental clinic.